 Nevertheless if Dublin is Joyce’s ideal setting for his writings, Dubliners are of his utmost concern, so Joyce writes about Dublin and its people, from the beginning to the end of his intense writing career, and if places and people are somewhat and somehow recurrent so are his themes.

 The paralysis he sees in most Dubliners is one of these.
 Joyce believes that most of his fellow citizens, and especially those belonging to the lower middle-class, are overly burdened by the overwhelming influences that religion, culture, economy and politics play on their lives.
 These people, according to Joyce, are psychologically anguished to the point of paralysis, therefore even though they want, more than anything, to break loose and change their behaviours and state of minds they actually are unable to and are paralysed in their condition by their own fear of change.
-Ultimately he sees them as physically and morally weak, slaves to their fear that holds them chained to their family oriented lifestyle, to their moral and religious attitudes that prevent them from questioning their own condition but merely bound them to them even more.
+Ultimately he sees them as physically and morally weak, slaves to their fear that holds them chained to their family oriented lifestyle, to their moral and religious attitudes that prevent them from questioning their own condition but merely bound them to themselves even more.
 This is fully shown in the short story of Eveline that belongs to the collection of the Dubliners.

 The narration begins with the description of what Eveline, the protagonist, observes while watching outside the window, the street and the field where she used to play when she was little, a field that no longer exists as it has been replaced by other buildings, then she begins to look around the room she is in, each object that fills it has a story and yet it doesn’t, giving the reader the idea of a house lacking any identity, objects from the past, without a past, that seem to be always full of dust, despite her cleaning them all the time.
 The static appearance of the room seems to reflect her own static condition as she is pulled, on the one side by the inner desire to move on, to go her own way, and at the time there is that lack of courage that holds her tight to what she feels as familiar though displeasing, overbearing.